aditya2001/java-interview-questions/README.md

 Ex 3 cars having same color as red, we can make color as static. static variables or methods can be directly accessed and doesn't need object creation.

+we have propertiesUtil.java, where we have static map variable as the url, username and password will be same for all the test.

+static methods-
+1. Methods should not be static if they are using instance variables.
+2. If methods are not using instance variables then they can be static.

 # Collections